jsbaan/transformer-from-scratch/readme.md

 # To do:
 ### Code
-- Finish TransformerDecoder implementation: cross & self-attention
-  - Implement attention mask for pad tokens and decoder self-attention
+- Multiplying embedding weights seems to result in the softmax output always being the first or last token, removing it fixes it... ??
-- Decoder & Transformer main class unit tests
+- Decoder unit test for a "training step" with future masking
-- Divide embedding weights by sqrt(hidden_dim // num_heads)
+- Write minimal training loop to test if I can fit a tiny dataset
-- Training loop, optimizer & settings etc.
+  - Optimizer & settings
-  - Check whether BOS and EOS tokens should be added to each training sentence; remove this from the vocab class if not.
+  - Check whether BOS and EOS tokens should be added to each training sentence; remove this from the tokenization if not.

 ### Writing
 - Add details about masking in MHA